copperwater/xNetHack/doc/xnh-changelog-10.0.md

   material list as shields of reflection.
 This list has a more even distribution of possible materials, and also includes gemstone, stone, and bone.
   - Amulets of reflection still use the shield of reflection material list.
+- Human Rangers can now be played as Lawful.

 ### Interface changes